-Some J&J Vaccine Doses Can Be Used, But Many Must Be Tossed | Hamodia.com
+Some J&J Vaccine Doses can be Used, but Many Must be Tossed | Hamodia.com

 The FDA, however, stopped short of allowing the plant to restart vaccine production.
 The agency said it was working through issues there with J&J and Emergent BioSolutions management.

 Emergent is one of several J&J contractors that produce its one-shot vaccine in bulk.
-The concentrated vaccine then is shipped to other factories for final steps, including diluting them to the correct strength, putting them in vials and packaging them.
+The concentrated vaccine then is shipped to other factories for final steps, including diluting them to the correct strength, putting them in vials and packaging them up.

 Roughly 100 million doses made from bulk vaccine produced at Emergent’s factory, including those just approved for use, had been set aside for additional review by FDA staff after factory employees accidentally contaminated an earlier batch.